chu-data-lab/zeroer/README.md

     If you know that your left table and right table are duplicate free, you can incorporate this information by using arg `--run_transitivity --LR_dup_free`:

     `python zeroer.py fodors_zagats --run_transitivity --LR_dup_free`
+4. Final result for matches and unmatches is the file `pred.csv` that is saved to your dataset folder.